YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* Send this event only when the Bluetooth device to connect requests a PIN code.
+* Send this event message only when the Bluetooth device to connect requests a PIN code.
 Generally, the PIN code is requested at initial connection.
-* After receiving this event, CIC sends a PIN code to the client through the [`DeviceControl.BtConnectByPINCode`](#BtConnectByPINCode) directive.
+* After receiving this event message, CIC sends a PIN code to the client through the [`DeviceControl.BtConnectByPINCode`](#BtConnectByPINCode) directive message.

 ### Message example